 The proliferation of job boards is evidence that there is still money to be made from them and many successes stem from building an audience then making money from it with a job board.
 If you can give a section of the working population a reason to visit your site (resources, information, inspiration, tools etc) you can then put relevant jobs in front of them.

 Tap into communities or create your own.
-It may take a little leg work but Facebook and LinkedIn are valuable places to get your job board noticed by the right crowd.
+It may take a little leg work, but social media channels such as Facebook, Twitter, Instagram, Tik-Tok and LinkedIn are valuable places to get your job board noticed by the right crowd.

 Are free trials worth it?